hansemannn/titanium-pusher/ios/Carthage/Checkouts/pusher-websocket-swift/README.md

 )
 ```

+You will then need to include an `import PusherSwift` statement in any source files where you wish to use the SDK.

 ## Configuration

 There are a number of configuration parameters which can be set for the Pusher client.
 For Swift usage they are:

 - `authMethod (AuthMethod)` - the method you would like the client to use to authenticate subscription requests to channels requiring authentication (see below for more details)
 - `useTLS (Bool)` - whether or not you'd like to use TLS encrypted transport or not, default is `true`
-- `autoReconnect (Bool)` - set whether or not you'd like the library to try and autoReconnect upon disconnection
+- `autoReconnect (Bool)` - set whether or not you'd like the library to try and automatically reconnect upon disconnection (where possible).
+See [Reconnection](#reconnection) for more info
 - `host (PusherHost)` - set a custom value for the host you'd like to connect to, e.g. `PusherHost.host("ws-test.pusher.com")`
 - `port (Int)` - set a custom value for the port that you'd like to connect to
 - `activityTimeout (TimeInterval)` - after this time (in seconds) without any messages received from the server, a ping message will be sent to check if the connection is still working; the default value is supplied by the server, low values will result in unnecessary traffic.